GRA0007/crab.fit/README.md

 1. Clone the repo.
 2. Run `yarn` in both backend and frontend folders.
-3. Run `node index.js` in the backend folder to start the API.
+3. Run `node index.js` in the backend folder to start the API. **Note:** you will need a google cloud app set up with datastore enabled and set your `GOOGLE_APPLICATION_CREDENTIALS` environment variable to your service key path.
 4. Run `yarn start` in the frontend folder to start the front end.

 ### 🔌 Browser extension